-When visiting some of the North America National Parks, it is very common to wonder how frequent bear attacks are in Canada and the United States, how to avoid them and how to behave if an encounter or attack happens.
+If you’re visiting some of the North American National Parks, it’s very common to wonder how frequent bear attacks are in Canada and the United States, how to avoid them and how to behave if an encounter or attack happens.

-However, the stats say that only 2 to 5 people die every year by bear attacks in Canada and the United States.
-It is much more likely that you die because of an illness or a traffic accident instead of mauled by a bear.
+However, the stats say that only 2 to 5 people die every year from bear attacks in Canada and the United States.
+It is much more likely that you’d die from an illness or a traffic accident instead of being mauled by a bear.

-Still, if you are traveling to the West Coast of Canada or to the United States National Parks like Yosemite, Yellowstone or Alaska, I recommend that you inform yourself on how to avoid bear encounters and how you should act during a bear attack.
+Still, if you are traveling to the West Coast of Canada or to the United States National Parks like Yosemite, Yellowstone or Alaska, I recommend that you study up on how to avoid bear encounters and how you should act during a bear attack.

 It is important to learn the following:

 HOW TO tell the difference between A BLACK BEAR and A GRIZZLY BEAR

 There are three types of bears in North America: Polar bears, brown bears, and black bears.
 Polar bears are only found in some areas of Alaska and Canada.

 In this article, we will focus on the species of bears that you’ll be most likely to see: grizzly bears and black bears.
 Their behaviors are quite different so the first thing you have to do is to learn how to tell the difference between them as soon as you see them.

 The Grizzly bear is a brown bear variant that lives in North America.
 It is considered the most aggressive bear in the world, even compared to other brown bears.